 Because the logging industry had a great impact of Maine, you should travel northeast of Bangor to the town of Bradley and visit the Leonard’s Mills Maine Forest and Logging Museum.
 This interactive living history museum will give you a taste of life as a miller and logger in the 1790s.
-On the museum property, you’ll be able to see a real steam-powered log hauler and see what a 1920s mill yard looked and felt like.
+Here you’ll be able to see a real steam-powered log hauler and see what a 1920s mill yard looked like.

 Written by Kayla Voigt for Matcha in partnership with The Maine Highlands.